 This is a guest post by Helen Spencer from hellosewing.com

-Although engineers have included many subtle safety features into modern sewing machines, you are still dealing with an electric machine that punches a sharp needle at a rapid pace.
+Although engineers have included many subtle safety features in modern sewing machines, you are still dealing with an electric machine that punches a sharp needle at a rapid pace.

-As indoors hobbies go, sewing is still very safe, not to mention highly rewarding and productive, but only if you take care to include precautions on a regular basis.
+As indoor hobbies go, sewing is still very safe, not to mention highly rewarding and productive, but only if you take care to include precautions on a regular basis.

 Steady as you go